zheminzhu/Co-occurrence-Rate-Networks/README.md

 # Co-occurrence Rate Networks

 *This verision is used only for verifying the experimental results in the paper (Linear co-occurrence rate networks (L-CRNs) for sequence labeling, Zhemin Zhu, Djoerd Hiemstra, Peter Apers, Statistical Language and Speech Processing 2014, Springer. pp. 185-196).
-A more mature version will come soon.
 All rights of the datasets belong to their original authors.*

 ### Introduction
 Co-occurrence rate networks are for sequence labeling tasks, such as named entity recognition, part-of-speech tagging … The applications of this software are similar to CRFs (http://crfpp.googlecode.com/svn/trunk/doc/index.html).
 But CRN can be trained much faster and obtain better or very competitive results.